 What is Anemia?

-Types of Anemia
+Types of Anaemia

-1. Iron-Deficiency Anemia
+1. Iron-Deficiency Anaemia

 Causes: Poor diet, chronic blood loss (eg, menstrual bleeding, gastrointestinal bleeding), or an increased need for iron.